 Now, some of you may know that I never like to share a personal story without providing a lesson for you, dear reader.
 So, in this case, I offer the following:

 1. Don’t be afraid to call on your loved ones when you need help.
 I know I couldn’t have made it here without my family supporting me at every step along the way.
 The people who love you will always be there…but they don’t always know how or when you need them.
 So speak up.
 Ask for what you need, and you shall receive.

 2. Lean into the chaos when it appears…because it will.
 The more you fight it, the crazier you feel.
 Remember: This too shall pass.
 Change is the sum of chaos and opportunity.
 Embrace both equally.

 3. Give yourself room to recover.
 I haven’t written on this blog (or even thought about it, honestly) for several weeks, and I’m okay with that.
 I needed this time.
 And I might need a little more in the coming weeks.
 I’m not beating myself up about it.

 4. You’re stronger than you give yourself credit for.
 This is a lesson I’m reminding myself of everyday.
 It’s easy, when times are hard and you feel overwhelmed, to crumble and just say, “I can’t do this!”
 But you can.
 You really, really can.
 Just keep putting one foot in front of the other.

 I’ll update you all again soon.
 Until then, please feel free to enjoy some of my older posts on the blog.
-In case you didn’t realize it, you can see a list of every past article by visiting this page.
-Enjoy!
+There are hundreds to explore!!